btrettel/transcheck/README.md

 The `\origpage{}` macro will check that the reported page number matches that of the counter the transcheck package is keeping, and return an error if the pages do not match.

-For original documents which used multiple columns, an optional first parameter can be used in `\origpagestart{}{}` and `\origpage{}{}`. to mark the column, however, this parameter is not checked at present.
+For original documents which used multiple columns, an optional first parameter can be used in `\origpagestart[]{}` and `\origpage[]{}`. to mark the column, however, this parameter is not checked at present.
 This parameter is zero by default (corresponding to no columns).
 1 is the left column (represented by L in the margin note, e.g., p.
 12L means page 2, left column).
 2 is the center-left column (represented by CL in the margin note).
 3 is the center column (represented by C in the margin note).
 4 is the center-right column (represented by CR in the margin note).
 5 is the right column (represented by R in the margin note).
-E.g.: `\origpage{1}{12}` corresponds to the left column of page 12.
+E.g.: `\origpage[1]{12}` corresponds to the left column of page 12.

 ## Checking equation numbers